leodeslf/leaf/summs/ux/ux-foundations-ixd/ixd.md

 Information architecture:

 * Information architecture as a field and practice is attributed to Richard Saul Wurman.
-* It is typically incolved in creating the structire of a navigation system.
+* It is typically involved in creating the structure of a navigation system.
 * Good information architecture is often considered essential for good interaction design.

 Mental models we have about:

 * How information should be organized.
-* Flows and the sequence of steps is will take to perform an action.
+* Flows and the sequence of steps it will take to perform an action.
 * Tasks organized into a logical sequence of steps (that will be easier to complete).

 ### Navigation systems

-Types of navogation systems:
+Types of navigation systems:

 * **Hierarchical**: used when there are multiple levels, or hierarchies, in the structure of the content and functionality.
 * **Hub and spoke**: there is a central hub from which to explore and browse.
 There are often several independent sections, and each may have different content or functions.
 * **Adaptive**: navigation adjusts dynamically to the context, content, and how it is being used.
-  * Inditivual access privileges.
+  * Individual access privileges.
   * Suggested actions based on context.
   * Valid actions based on section or content.
 * **Steam**: used when there is a steady stream of new content or posts, presented in reverse chronological order, may be algorithms to promote sponsored or popular content.